gioele/rack-i18n_best_langs/README.md

 of languages available and their preferred order.
 It is possible to configure which of these clues is the most important.

-An additional clue is available when `AliasMapping` is used as the mapping
-function: the language in which the path is written.
+An additional clue is available when `AliasMapping` (part of [rack-i18n_routes](http://rubydoc.info/gems/rack-i18n_routes)) is used as the mapping function: the language in which the path is written.
 For example, `/articles/the-victory` is English, `/artículos/la-victoria`, is Spanish, `/articles/la-victoire` is French.

 Examples